zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

   .listen(1337, function(){
     console.log('Zetta is running at http://beaglebone.local:1337');
   });

 ```

 ### What is this code doing?

 * `var zetta = require('zetta');` requires the Zetta package.
-This contains all the functionality needed to configure an IoT app.
+It contains all the functionality needed to configure an IoT app.
 * `var Buzzer = require('zetta-buzz...` The second line requires the driver for the piezo element.
 * `zetta()` initializes an instance of zetta for use in your code.
 * `.use()` tells zetta that we want to use a piezo element hooked up to our BeagleBone Black.